Copyright © 1999-2014 by John Wiley and Sons, Inc. All Rights Reserved.

 About this Book

-eMagRes captures every aspect of the interdisciplinary nature of magnetic resonance and provides the most complete and up-to-date online reference resource in the field.
-Currently eMagRes has published over 1,100 articles written by more than 1,250 experts in the field.
+- Comprehensive coverage: Currently eMagRes has published over 1,100 articles written by more than 1,250 experts in the field.

 Radiologists, Clinicians and MRI Specialists and Developers can find a wide range of medical and technical articles which cover the methodology, technology and science of Magnetic Resonance Imaging.
 The MRI section of eMagRes covers all aspects and applications of MRI and MRS in human and veterinary medicine, and applications used in pre-clinical or clinical trials.